Perry M. Ratliff: Tours

 His initial operational assignment was on board William C. Lawe (DD-763) in the Indian Ocean, South Atlantic, and Caribbean.
 He was subsequently assigned to the Fleet Intelligence Center, US Naval Forces Europe, and then reported to the Navy Field Operational Intelligence Office in Washington, D.C.
 In June 1977 he returned to sea with Commander, United States Sixth Fleet, on board Albany (CA-123).
 In 1979 he reported to the Commander-in-Chief Atlantic as a CINC briefer and team chief.
 He then was assigned to Monterey for nine months of Japanese language training en route to assignments in the Pacific.
-Initially he served with Commander United States Forces Japan, and then we he was assigned as N2, United States Third Fleet on board Coronado (AGF-11).
+Initially he served with Commander United States Forces Japan, and then he was assigned as N2, United States Third Fleet on board Coronado (AGF-11).

 Returning to the Atlantic, Commander Ratliff was assigned as Director of Current Intelligence for the United States Atlantic Command.
 Following a year in the Pentagon on the staff of the Chief of Naval Operations, he returned to the Atlantic Command as Special Assistant to the J2.

 In August 1992, upon promotion to the rank of captain, he was assigned as Commanding Officer, Fleet Ocean Surveillance Information Facility, Rota, Spain.
 He subsequently returned to Washington D.C., where he was first Director of Intelligence within the Office of Naval Intelligence and then Executive Assistant to the Director of Naval Intelligence.
 Selected for Rear Admiral (lower half), he returned to the Asia-Pacific region as Director for Intelligence with the Commander-in-Chief, United States Pacific Command.
 In 1999 he returned to Washington, where he once again served on the Chief of Naval Operations (CNO) staff, this time as the 58th Director of Naval Intelligence.